Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 You can go to the [homepage](/) of **MangiarBene** now, if you want, and see how the website is structured.

 Subsequently I developed a second SPA website (in React), that just uses the content from **MangiarBene** as JSON data.
-You could also examin this at <a href="https://api.roozen.nl" target="_blank" rel="noopener noreferrer">
+You could also examen this at <a href="https://api.roozen.nl" target="_blank" rel="noopener noreferrer">
 https://api.roozen.nl
 </a>.
 You will see that it is identical, only the background color is different.